scylladb/scylladb/tools/toolchain/README.md

 # Official toolchain for ScyllaDB

 While we aim to build out-of-the-box on recent distributions, this isn't always possible and not everyone runs a recent distribution.
-For that reason a version-controlled toolchain it provided as a docker image.
+For this reason a version-controlled toolchain is provided as a docker image.

 ## Obtaining the current toolchain